Merrick Garland’s goal is to restore the integrity of the Justice Department. His legacy will still be defined by Trump.

 Speaking in his characteristically low, raspy voice, the attorney general said the department does not “shy away from cases that are controversial or sensitive or political.
 To do that would undermine an element of the rule of law. … What we must avoid is any partisan element of our decision-making about cases.”

-Steven Wasserman, a federal prosecutor in D.C. and president of the National Association of Assistant United States Attorneys, said it is difficult to quantify Garland’s impact on morale: federal prosecutors across the country have a wide range of political views, and the association does not survey its members about their boss.
+Steven Wasserman, a federal prosecutor in D.C. and president of the National Association of Assistant United States Attorneys, said it is difficult to quantify Garland’s impact on morale: Federal prosecutors across the country have a wide range of political views, and the association does not survey its members about their boss.

 But Wasserman said there have been some notable differences since Garland took over.
 Attorney General William P. Barr, the second attorney general under Trump, intervened in cases, drew objections from line prosecutors, and famously accused career staffers of injecting themselves into politics and “headhunting” for high-profile targets.